 In-house training: Every month, training on various learning, innovative modules and methods are conducted in the school for the teachers.
 Workshops and field trips are also held.
 Once every month, a talk followed by interactive sessions with talented and inspirational speakers has helped create a vibrant and cross-cultural, curiosity-driven “will” amongst teachers.

-Leadership Training: To develop a second stratum of leaders in each school, promising teachers are chosen and they sit through a day’s training by the ETC.
+Leadership Training: To develop a second stratum of leaders in each school, promising teachers are chosen, and they undergo a day’s training by the ETC.

-Story-telling: Storytelling has been a fantastic tool to bond with little children in Parikrma.
+Story-telling has been a fantastic tool for bonding with little children in Parikrma.
 In our classrooms, teachers read aloud and share different kinds of stories.
 Our extension activities have been role plays, musicals, story maps to promote literacy and multiple intelligences.
-We have had renowned trainers from the UK hold brief training sessions with our teachers on how to use stories to make content in our textbooks a lot more meaningful and interesting for our children.
+We have had renowned trainers from the UK hold brief training sessions with our teachers on using stories to make content in our textbooks a lot more meaningful and exciting for our children.

 Phonics: Kindergarteners begin their journey of reading and writing in English.
 Kids then decode words to read and write their spellings.
-They begin to write independently although their spellings will be phonetic.
+They begin to write independently, although their spellings are phonetic.
 Alternative spellings are taught in classes for older kids.
 One-on-one training sessions through demo classes have happened in the classroom.

-The outbound program: Parikrma is one of the few schools from Bengaluru to partner with the British Council on their Connecting Classrooms programme.
+The outbound program: Parikrma is one of the few schools in Bengaluru that have partnered with the British Council on their Connecting Classrooms programme.
 Through this exchange program, teachers from all four Centres have visited Schools in the UK.
-These school partnerships give teachers and students a chance to collaborate with their international peers on curriculum-based activities.
+These school partnerships allow teachers and students to collaborate with their international peers on curriculum-based activities.

 THE ORIENTATION INITIATIVE

-Unlike other schools, where orientation program lasts mostly for three days, at Parikrma the entire process lasts for good 10 days.
-Each year a new theme is set and programs are designed accordingly to meet the targets.
-The sessions always start with a community visit, introduction to the Life Skill Program, classroom management, with a complete low down of Parikrma programs, values, beliefs and the Parikrma Way.
+Unlike other schools, where the orientation program lasts mostly for three days, at Parikrma, the entire process lasts for a good ten days.
+A new theme is set each year, and programs are designed accordingly to meet the targets.
+The sessions always start with a community visit, an introduction to the Life Skill Program, classroom management, and a complete breakdown of Parikrma programs, values, beliefs, and the Parikrma Way.

 THE PARIKRMA STRUCTURE

-There is no hierarchy – no seniority, no seniors or juniors!
-Everyone is addressed as Akka (sister) and Anna (brother) – words such as ma’am, sir are never used.
-This exercise is a great equalizer; everyone is treated equally in Parikrma.
-We have created an environment of informality with no fear of hierarchy or bureaucracy.
-This has helped us break away from stereotypes.
+There is no hierarchy—no seniority, seniors, or juniors!
+Everyone is addressed as Akka (sister) and Anna (brother)—words such as ma’am and sir are never used.
+This exercise is a great equaliser; everyone is treated equally in Parikrma.
+We have created an environment of informality with no fear of hierarchy or bureaucracy, which has helped us break away from stereotypes.

-Children can walk into teachers’, principal and the founder’s room without having to knock on the door.
+Children can walk into the teachers’, principal’s, and founder’s rooms without having to knock on the door.
 Our open-door policy further reinstates the feeling of oneness and equality in our children.
-It also builds trust, as children can walk into any Akka/Annas’ rooms at any point in time and will be accepted wholeheartedly for a conversation or just a hug.
+It also builds trust, as children can walk into any Akka/Annas’ rooms anytime and will be accepted wholeheartedly for a conversation or just a hug.

-Breaking away from the usual, Parikrma has taken its ideology of innovativeness even to its classrooms.
-All classes are named after a planet – starting from the Sun class right up to Pluto.
+Breaking away from the usual, Parikrma has even taken its ideology of innovativeness to its classrooms.
+All classes are named after a planet – from the Sun class to Pluto.
 This is one of our examples of departing from the ‘normal’ standards of doing things.

 OPEN SCHOOL INITIATIVE

-At Parikrma, one doesn’t have to drop names at the reception or wait for days to hear from the principals or the founder.
+At Parikrma, one can skip dropping names at the reception or wait days to hear from the principals or the founder.
 Our gates are always open to people wanting to visit us.
-In fact, people can walk into Parikrma schools and if interested will be taken to classes to interact with students too.
+In fact, people can walk into Parikrma schools and, if interested, be taken to classes to interact with students, too.

 PARIKRMA BELIEFS

-All of Parikrma principles and actions are based on its beliefs.
-These beliefs form the core values and founding stones of the school…
+All of Parikrma’s principles and actions are based on its beliefs, which form the school’s core values and founding stones.